gsm1011/hadoop.admin/manuscript/chapter2.md

 2. Press `F9` to select the boot device.
     Different BIOS versions may have different shortcut keys.
 If F9 does not work, please refer to related product manual.
-3. From the list of boot devices, choose USB or ’Removable Devices’.
+3. From the list of boot devices, choose USB or 'Removable Devices'.
 4. When the installation starts, you can remove the boot media and start the installation on the next machine.